 Computing systems are more and more pervasive and they are present in almost all objects of current life (wearable objects, home appliances, retail and home automation, etc.).
-These systems bring intelligence everywhere (Smart Anything Everywhere) and are usually referred to as Cyber-Physical Systems, and they will evolve towards Autonomous Cyber-Physical Systems (ACPS).
+These systems bring intelligence everywhere (Smart Anything Everywhere) and are usually referred to as Cyber-Physical Systems, and they will evolve towards Autonomous Cyber-Physical Systems (ACPS) or Cognitive Cyber-Physical Systems or Intelligent Embedded Systems (depending on the source of the term).
 Their role in complex systems is becoming increasingly necessary (in cars, trains, airplanes, health equipment, etc.) because of the new functionalities they provide (including safety, security, autonomy).
 They are also required for the interconnection and interoperability of systems of systems (smart cities, air traffic management, etc.).